qbead/qbeadWebsite/content/book/arduino101.md

 These concepts will be useful as you begin to code a computer chip, like the one inside the SpinWheel.
-We will refer back to it and hope that you will use it as a reference.
+We will refer back to this guide and hope that you will use it as a reference.